-This year we have started a new project at All Saints’ Parish Church, Leamington Spa.
-The work involves the repair and conservation of ecclesiastical embroidery, ranging in size from small collection purses to large altar frontals.
+After two years and 830 hours of volunteering, the Volunteers at All Saints’ Church, Leamington Spa, have finally completed the repair work to the Church’s wonderful collection of ecclesiastical embroidery, ranging in size from small collection purses to large altar frontals.

 On the 17th February 2017, we are in for a treat with a day of Special Interest on Riviera Paradise – A Fusion of Art, Design and Pleasure on the Cote d’Azur in the 1920s by Mary Alexander who has been highly rated on her previous visits to us.
 While it may be grey and cold in Warwickshire, she will take us on Le Train Bleu, with its newly commissioned windows by Lalique, to the blue skies of the Cote d Azur in the 1920s and 1930s.
 The story will fuse the art of Picasso and Matisse with the music of Cole Porter, the designs of Chanel, the writing of Scott Fitzgerald and Hemingway and the work of many other fascinating and talented people.

 Tickets costing £40 will be on sale on the 30th November.